 The UK has a world-class higher education sector, with all universities and colleges quality assessed through robust systems.
 The TEF builds on this by identifying and rewarding excellence in undergraduate teaching and student outcomes, in addition to the high standards of academic quality already required.

 Universities and colleges are awarded gold, silver or bronze, or a provisional rating (meaning they do not yet have enough data for a full award).
+Participation is voluntary.

 Transition from provider-level to subject-level TEF